Death of Amber Tuccaro: Criticism of RCMP investigation

 On 4 September 2010, a press release from the RCMP said they did not believe Tuccaro was in any danger.
-The family felt the RCMP were not taking her disappearance seriously, and that investigators were applying stereotypes about Indigenous women towards Tuccaro.
+The family felt the RCMP were not taking her disappearance seriously, and that investigators were biased by stereotypes about Indigenous women.

 After Tuccaro's remains were found on 1 September 2012, her family said police rarely shared updates about the murder investigation.
-Her brother, Paul Tuccaro, was told by police that they had waited a year before releasing the audio of Tuccaro and the unknown man to the public and media.
+Tuccaro's brother, Paul Tuccaro, was told by police that they had waited a year before releasing the audio of Tuccaro and the unknown man to the public and media.

-Tuccaro’s family filed a complaint with the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police in 2014.
-The independent review of the RCMP's investigation released a 120-page report in August 2018.

-The commission concluded the RCMP's investigation was "deficient in that various members were either not properly trained or did not adhere to their training and that various members did not comply with procedures and guidelines."
+Tuccaro's family filed a complaint with the Civilian Review and Complaints Commission for the Royal Canadian Mounted Police in 2014.
+After conducting their independent review of the RCMP's investigation, the Commission released a 120-page report in August 2018.
+The report concluded that the RCMP's investigation was "deficient in that various members were either not properly trained or did not adhere to their training and that various members did not comply with procedures and guidelines."

-The report found the RCMP did not begin investigating Tuccaro's disappearance until a month after she was reported missing.
-Police initially told her family that Tuccaro was "probably out partying" and needed to wait 24 hours.
-It also took four months before RCMP officers investigating the disappearance conducted any interviews, which the commission described as "unreasonable and unexplained."
+The report also found that the RCMP did not begin investigating Tuccaro's disappearance until a month after she was reported missing.
+Police initially told her family that Tuccaro was "probably out partying" and that they needed to wait 24 hours before initiating a missing person's investigation.
+It also took four months for RCMP officers investigating the disappearance to conduct any interviews, which the commission described as "unreasonable and unexplained."